FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/slingshot-phase-1-recap.md

 - UIs that shared interesting and novel data, from university-collected meteorological data to public virtual reality video ([Starry Sky in Yunnan](https://ah22192341-1.icoc.vc/).
 - A platform that stores artificial intelligence training data and integrates it with a broader decentralized model training platform ([Orion-DeepLearningCloud](https://nbai.io/))

 These teams accomplished a tremendous amount in a short amount of time.
-Check out all the presentations [here](https://youtu.be/qheNJZ1DClM?t=556)!
+Check out all the presentations [on YouTube](https://youtu.be/qheNJZ1DClM?t=556)!

 _![ipfsNewBund presenting their UI](https://filecoin.io/vintage/images/blog/slingshot-p1-ipfsnewbund.jpg)_